Deevad/peppercarrot_scenarios/game.md

 @qtwyeuritoiy (aka imsesaok)

-Close shot following Carrot: As Carrot continues to chase the small red dot, he accidentally pushes the blue and red flasks with his legs to fall.
+Close shot following Carrot: As Carrot continues to chase the small red mouse, he accidentally pushes the blue and red flasks with his legs to fall.
 Pepper catches them quickly by hand before it fell to the ground.
 *Pepper*: Carrot, stop what you're...
 Pepper's agitated voice stated to trail away as she saw someone beside an open door.